JuliaDataScience/JuliaDataScience/contents/julia_101.md

 * `&&`: **AND**
 * `||`: **OR**

-Here is a few examples with some of them:
+Here are a few examples with some of them:

 ```jl
 scob(